-Timeliness of decisions and notifications to practitioners, providers and/or members
+Timeliness of decisions and notifications to providers and/or members

-Aetna Better Health makes prior authorization decisions and notifies practitioners and/or providers and applicable members in a timely manner.
+Aetna Better Health makes prior authorization decisions and notifies providers and applicable members in a timely manner.
 Unless otherwise required by DMAS, Aetna Better Health adheres to the following decision/notification time standards.